Joint-friendly whole-body training with a high fun factor

 - Test the crosstrainer live in the HAMMER Store

-Shipping is free - as the manufacturer, we cover the shipping costs for you.
-Easy & risk-free ordering: If you don't like your device, you can return it to us within 14 days and get your money back.
+Shipping is free of charge - as the manufacturer, we take care of the shipping costs for you.
+Order simply & risk-free: If you don't like your machine, you can return it to us within 14 days and get your money back.

 What is a cross trainer and which muscles are trained?